 What are fellowships?

 Fellowships are highly competitive grants that provide funding to allow select students with the opportunity to pursue advanced academic research (nationally and internationally) and postgraduate study.
-The Fellowship Advising Office can help match you with appropriate fellowship opportunities.
+The University Fellowship Office can help match you with appropriate fellowship opportunities.

 What GPA do I need to qualify for a prestigious fellowship?
 Aren’t they highly competitive?

 Some scholarships are extremely competitive and a majority of applicants have a high GPA; for example, we recommend a 3.7 and above for the Rhodes, Marshall, Mitchell, and Goldwater.
 Other programs, although still seeking applicants with a strong academic record, are much larger in scope, and are able to fund more students (e.g., Fulbright, SMART scholarship, Hollings).
 As a potential applicant, it is very important to read over the criteria and goals for each program and see if it aligns with your academic and professional interests.
-The Fellowship Adviser can guide you in this process.
+The fellowship adviser can guide you in this process.